Looking for the Cobalt? AudioQuest DragonFly Red vs. Cobalt vs. Chord Mojo vs. DACport HD

 For as long as I can remember, the audio coming straight out of a computer or laptop has always sucked.
 Lol.
 For whatever reason, PC manufacturers seem to always neglect this very important aspect of a computer: IT’S SOUND.

 Yes, a computers primary job as far as sound isn’t to knock your socks off, but it’s still an important component to any device.
 Think about how often you’re listening to music or playing a game through your PC.
 It’s a lot!
 Sadly, this aspect of the experience has been neglected for a long time, and to this day continues to be.

-The good news is that companies like Samsung and Apple are making an effort to improve the quality of the internal DAC (Digital to Analog Converter) in most mobile devices, but Audioquest has taken it a step further.
+The good news is that companies like Samsung and Apple are making an effort to improve the quality of the internal DAC (Digital to Analog Converter) in most mobile devices, but AudioQuest has taken it a step further.
 What is a USB DAC?

 Enter the Dragonfly.